nitinbajaj2104/Sales_Data_Analysis/README.md

 https://www.kaggle.com/datasets/kyanyoga/sample-sales-data?resource=download

 The data is provided in CSV format.
-This sales dataset make up 25 relevant features which includes information such as order date,product details,customer information,quantity ordered and price of product etc.
+This sales dataset make up 25 features which includes information such as order date,product details,customer information,quantity ordered and price of product etc.